raining all the time but you can’t see it. We call non-visible rain ‘humidity’. At

 and wait for an electrical charge from the ground or the water below.
 When it

-becomes sufficient for the water particles to be attracted, the water falls out
+becomes sufficient for the water particles to be attracted, and the level of dust increases so that the water can move, it falls out

-of the sky and onto the earth, the circuit is complete, and the weather electrically
+of the sky allowing,the circuit to be completed, and the weather becomes electrically

 ‘stable ‘once again.
 We say ‘settled’ weather.
-Stable weather, what is in charge, are the weather systems with the higher pressures.
-The rain systems will always be anomalies.
+Stable weather is in charge, being the weather systems with the higher pressures.
+The rain systems will always be the anomalies.